The US will deport 133 Mexicans on eight flights

-The US will deport 133 Mexicans on eight flights.
-The United States will deport 133 Mexicans on eight flights to Mexico City as part of the agreements under the current pandemic to repatriate migrants who irregularly crossed the border.
+United States It will deport 133 Mexicans on eight flights to the Mexico City as part of the agreements in the framework of the current pandemic to repatriate migrants who irregularly crossed the border.
+Read: Coronavirus Credits Dropper

 Mexicans will be returned from the cities of San Diego, California, and Brownsville, Texas, both on the border with Mexico from where thousands of Mexicans and Central Americans, including asylum seekers, have been deported since the crisis began with the new coronavirus. .